goroakechii/maenoakii/README.md

 I can't talk to overly dry people, those who use too many tonetags (/j, etc are fine), or anything genuinely negative.
 I like a lot of alone time, but I can be clingy/affectionate, I love that reciprocated back!
 I have terrible attatchment and abandonment issues.

 If that may bother you, I suggest you don't interact with me. reassurance means a lot to me, however I am quite independent, so I don't really ask for it.
 I often go quiet and distant if upset, so don't think you've done anything wrong.
+I prefer to discuss problems between us rather than argue, by the way.